r-Techsupport/TechSupportBot/documentation/Test Cases.md

 	Return a deny embed "I ran into an error processing your command: You are missing Bot Admin permission(s) to run this command." if not bot admin

 ## Normal use
-.bot
-	Return an embed with time started, latency, description, and server
-## Expected errors
-.bot
-	Return a deny embed "I ran into an error processing your command: You are missing Bot Admin permission(s) to run this command." if not bot admin

-## Normal use
 .issue [title] [description]
 	Return an embed saying the issue was created with issue number and url
 ## Expected errors